-From 8:15-8:30am students may enter campus at any of the open gates: 1st-5th may enter via the Arizona or Parking Lot Gates.
-TK/K walking may enter via the TK/K Parking Lot Gate.
-Adults may also utilize the Car Drop-Off system through the parking lot 8:15-8:30am.
-Students being dropped off via car may enter via the Courtyard Gate (1st-5th) and TK/K Parking Lot Gate (TK/K).
+From 8:15-8:30am students may enter campus at any of the open gates: the Arizona Gate (breakfast and car drop off), and Arizona Garden Gate (pedestrians, cyclists and scooters).
+TK/K may enter via the TK/K Gate.

+Adults may also utilize the Car Drop-Off system through the parking lot 8:15-8:30am (during construction the lane will be Eastbound on Arizona Ave for 1st-5th grades and Southbound on Chelsea Avenue for TK/K).
+Students being dropped off via car may enter via the Arizona or TK/K Gate.

+Students eating breakfast may enter campus via the Arizona gate beginning at 8:00am.
+Please do not drop off children prior to 8:00am as the school is not yet open and there is no supervision.

 A McKinley staff member will be present at gates as a Gate Monitor.

-These gates are student-only access, so adults say farewell to their child at the gate and students enter campus on their own.
+The gates are student-only access, so adults say farewell to their child at the gate and students enter campus on their own.